apocalyptech/bl3hotfixmodding/README.md

 Borderlands 3 Hotfix-Based Modding
 ==================================

-There is no traditional modding in BL3 (as of January 22, 2019) like there is for BL2/TPS.
+There is no traditional modding in BL3 (as of February 18, 2019) like there is for BL2/TPS.
 In the meantime, though, while that's being figured out, there is *technically* a method which could be used by enterprising and technically savvy would-be modders: intercepting the GBX-provided